Let users personalize visuals in a report

 - This feature isn't supported for publish to web.

-- Export to PowerPoint and PDF do not capture personalized visuals.
+- Export to PowerPoint and PDF don't capture personalized visuals.

 - User explorations don't automatically persist.
-You need to save your view as a personal bookmark to capture your changes.
+Encourage your report readers to save their views as personal bookmarks to capture their changes.

 Give the new visual personalization experience a try.
 Give us your feedback for this feature, and how we can continue to improve it, on the Power BI Ideas site.